dalabdgw/Piano-Education-Application/README.md

           <div id="collapseOne" class="accordion-collapse collapse show" data-bs-parent="#accordionExample">
             <div class="accordion-body">
               <strong>'Jump To Django'</strong>
-              <p>This is a bulletin board service created by referring to WikiDogs of 'Jump Submission' by author Park Eung-yong.
+              <p>This is a bulletin board service created by referring to wikidocs of 'jump to django' by author Park Eung-yong.
-                It's configured to know everything from the beginning to the end of web programming, from Python installation to service operation.
+                It's configured to know everything from the beginning to the end of web programming, from python installation to service operation.
-                It is a step to study beforehand to incorporate Django into AI technologies.
+                It is a step to study beforehand to incorporate django into ai technologies.
               </p>
                 <img width="1792" alt="image" src="https://github.com/dalabdgw/Piano_Education_Application/assets/112680039/06a53352-fa1e-4b37-99e1-c061388be46e">
                 <img width="1792" alt="image" src="https://github.com/dalabdgw/Piano_Education_Application/assets/112680039/c776f062-e9c6-4ebe-af8d-c1b84a201316">